Mankada Ravi Varma: Association with Adoor

-Other major works by Varma with Adoor include Kodiyettam (1977), Mukhamukham (1984), Mathilukal (1990), Vidheyan (1993) and Nizhalkuthu (2002).
-He has associated with Adoor in all his films, before he fell ill in 2002.
+Elippathayam (1981) was one of the most acclaimed films came out of their association.
+He worked mainly with Adoor in his films, before he fell ill in 2002.
 Nizhalkuthu was their last film.
 Varma could not complete this work as he fell ill soon after the filming had started.
 Later, this film was completed by Sunny Joseph.
-Adoor rates this film as the best work by Varma.
 In an interview he said: "I would rate Nizhalkuthu, as Raviettan's best ever work, 30 years after we started our journey together with Swayamvaram."

 Career as a director

 In 1984, he directed his first film, Nokkukuthi, which won him another National Award and a State award.
-It was based on a poem by noted Malayalam poet, M Govindan.
 "I made it for my own satisfaction.
 People who are like me will also get satisfaction of watching my film", says Varma.
 He also directed Kunjikoonan in 1989.